EasyCanadianGamer/ProjexNexa/Readme.md

 ## Bug Reporting

-If you find any bugs, please report it by submitting an issue on our issue page with a detailed explanation.
+If you find any bugs, please report it by submitting an issue on our [issues](https://github.com/EasyCanadianGamer/ProjexNexa/issues) page with a detailed explanation.
 Giving some screenshots would also be very helpful.

 ## Feature Request

-You can also submit a feature request on our issue page or discussions and we will try to implement it as soon as possible.
+You can also submit a feature request on our [issue](https://github.com/EasyCanadianGamer/ProjexNexa/issues) page or [discussions](https://github.com/EasyCanadianGamer/ProjexNexa/discussions) and we will try to implement it as soon as possible.
 If you want to contribute to this project, please contribute to this project.

 ---